-• To maintain a thriving rural economy by retaining and enabling the regeneration of well located existing business sites.

-Whilst employment in the Parish is provided in a variety of sectors and locations, one of the principal sources is the clusters of business units located at current and former farms (see Local Economy Evidence Report).
+- To maintain a thriving rural economy by retaining and enabling the regeneration of well located existing business sites. - 5.106 Whilst employment in the Parish is provided in a variety of sectors and locations, one of the principal sources is the clusters of business units located at current and former farms (see Local Economy Evidence Report).
+Similarly, the Parish and adjoining areas contain both tourist accommodation and visitor attractions (see Local Economy Evidence Report) both of which the Neighbourhood Plan wishes to continue to support.